 Over-exploitation resulting from poor governance is undermining the socio-economic performance of ocean and coastal resources.
 A new coalition of leaders in ocean advocacy, science, industry is forming to take a more holistic view of the oceans and find ways to end overfishing, pollution, and habitat loss.

 Meeting international goals for food security and inclusive green growth requires better integrating the management of land, forests, and water resources.
 Doing so will help to maximize productivity, improve livelihoods, and reduce negative impacts on the environment.

 Urbanization has enabled economic growth and innovation, but it also has contributed to environmental and socioeconomic challenges, including climate change, pollution, traffic, and the growth of slums.
-We have an historic opportunity to imagine, design, build, and operate smart cities for all with decisions based on good data.
+We have an historic opportunity to design, build, and operate smart cities for all with decisions based on good data.

-The World Bank Group is mobilizing its knowledge, financing, and innovative market-based solutions behind the UN's Sustainable Energy for All push for universal access to electricity and clean cooking fuels, doubling the share of the renewable energy, and doubling the rate of improvement in energy efficiency by 2030.
+The World Bank Group is mobilizing knowledge, financing, and innovative market-based solutions behind the UN's Sustainable Energy for All push for universal access to electricity and clean cooking fuels, doubling the share of renewable energy, and doubling the rate of improvement in energy efficiency by 2030.